vain0x/milone-lang/docs/refs/x_ptr_types.md

     Ptr.write p.[i] value
 ```

-`Ptr.write` primitive writes a value to location where the specified pointer points.
+`Ptr.write` primitive writes a value to a location where the specified pointer points.

 ### Cast to Address